Glen Ridge Burglary Lawyer

 - Surreptitiously remaining in a structure or research facility without license or privilege to do so and with the intent to commit a crime

 You can be charged with burglary even if you did not actually take anything.
 That’s because mere intent to commit a criminal offense, such as a theft or robbery, is enough to constitute burglary in New Jersey.
+You can also be charged with burglary for entering a structure (car, house) to commit an assault.

 Burglary Penalties in Essex County, NJ